-Mers-les-Bains, part of the ‘Trois Villes Soeurs’
+Mers-les-Bains, one of the ‘Trois Villes Soeurs’

 Mers-les-Bains is along with Le Tréport and Eu, part of the ‘inter-regional community of Bresles Maritime’.

 The three resorts are known as Trois Villes Soeurs – Three Sisters Cities.

 This enclave of the Picardie coastline, facing the English Channel, is part of the Opal Coast.

 The numerous flints discovered in the area show that this region has attracted humans since the Palaeolithic.